Frequently Asked Questions

 Swiss Global Dining is a project to explore the flavors of the world as they can be found in Switzerland, a country of nine million people with over two million foreigners.
 If a country exists on this earth, there is a strong likelihood that someone from there has taken up residence in Switzerland.

-The goal is to try and eat at a restaurant from every country in the world, which we define as UN member states plus a few countries or territories that can be found in Switzerland.
-For our purposes, this includes Kashmir (a disputed territory administered by China, India and Pakistan), Kosovo (where the majority of Albanians in Switzerland, currently over 200,000, come from), Palestine (which has UN observer status as a non-member state), Taiwan (officially the Republic of China), and Tibet (annexed by China in 1950).
+The goal is to try and eat at a restaurant from every country in the world, which we define as UN member states plus a few countries or territories that have restaurants and populations that can be found in Switzerland.
+For our purposes, this includes Kashmir (a disputed territory administered by China, India and Pakistan), Kosovo (where the majority of Albanians in Switzerland, currently over 200,000, come from), Kurdistan (a people divided across Iran, Iraq, Syria and Turkey without an internationally recognized state), Palestine (which has UN observer status as a non-member state), Taiwan (officially the Republic of China), and Tibet (annexed by China in 1950).

 After we enjoy the national cuisine in a restaurant, we will then attempt to make the national dish at home, using local ingredients.
 Every week, we will share a restaurant and a recipe on the Swiss Global Dining website, GlobalDining.ch, and with our followers on social media.